Note A new version of the Terraform Associate certification is coming April 2023. Click here to learn more.

 8e Use resource addressing and resource parameters to connect resources together

-8f Use Terraform built-in functions to write configuration
+8f Use HCL and Terraform functions to write configuration